Nutrition For Cancer Patients: What You Should and Shouldn’t Eat While Undergoing Treatment

 Side Effects of Treatments on Nutrition

 All types of cancer treatment methods can affect how the body digests and utilizes foods.
 The treatment methods can also affect a patient’s eating habits and overall nutritional needs.
-One common symptom that’s associated with most cancers is poor appetite which leads to reduced nutrient intake and subsequent malnutrition.
+One common symptom that’s associated with most cancers is a poor appetite which leads to reduced nutrient intake and subsequent malnutrition.
 Malnutrition can be accompanied by other related side effects such as:

 – Sore throat and mouth